sugaryourcoffee/vimnote/README.md

 vimnote provides following commands

 ### FormatTable
-A table like structure gets formatted into a pandoc pandoc multiline table.
+A table like structure gets formatted into a pandoc multiline table.
 The column separator defaults to the bar '|'.
 But if another spearator is used, as in the example a semicolon ';' FormatTable takes an optional separator.